metwork-framework/mfext/doc/layerapi2.md

 - spaces at the beginning/end of each lines are ignored
 - lines which start with `#` are comments (they do nothing)
 - empty lines are ignored
-- `ENV_VAR=ENV_VALUE` lines mean "set ENV_VALUE into environnement variable named ENV_VAR" (no escaping is done, youd don't need quotation marks, the `=` character just delimits the variable name and its value)
+- `ENV_VAR=ENV_VALUE` lines mean "set ENV_VALUE into environment variable named ENV_VAR" (no escaping is done, youd don't need quotation marks, the `=` character just delimits the variable name and its value)

 Example of `.layerapi2_extra_env` file: